Kawasaki disease

 Some children get a high fever for five or more days but have fewer than four of the symptoms needed for a diagnosis of Kawasaki disease.
 They might have what's called incomplete Kawasaki disease.
 Children with incomplete Kawasaki disease are still at risk of damage to the heart arteries.
 They still need treatment within 10 days of when symptoms appear.

-Kawasaki disease can have symptoms like those of a condition called multisystem inflammatory syndrome in children.
-The syndrome happens in children with COVID-19.
+Kawasaki disease can have symptoms like those of a condition called multisystem inflammatory syndrome in children (MIS-C).
+The syndrome can happen in children with COVID-19.

 When to see a doctor

 If your child has a fever that lasts more than three days, contact your child's healthcare professional.
-Treating Kawasaki disease within 10 days of when it began may reduce the chances of lasting damage to the arteries that supply the heart.
+Treating Kawasaki disease within 10 days of when it begins may lower the chances of lasting damage to the arteries that supply the heart.

 Causes